spinnaker/spinnaker.github.io/guides/developer/plugins/frontend.md

 ## Adding new stages

-The plugin SDK allows for the addition of new stages and `kinds` within Spinnaker.
-These additions are often be accompanied by changes to Orca and related services.
+The plugin SDK enables the addition of new stages and `kinds` within Spinnaker.
+These additions are often accompanied by changes to Orca and related services.
 If you haven't started work on these backend components, see the [Backend Extension Points]({% link guides/developer/plugins/backend.md %}) guide.

 The `scaffold` command creates the most up-to-date schema example, which you should use as your template when you develop your plugin.
-If you are writing a plugin that targets an older version of Spinnaker, you may need to refer to existing stages for your release to ensure you're following the correct schema.
+If you are writing a plugin that targets an older version of Spinnaker, you may need to refer to existing stages for the Spinnaker release to ensure you're following the correct schema.

 In general, a Deck stage has these elements: